Temp Mail for Travel: Grab Flight Deals & Hotel Alerts Without Inbox Chaos

 Step 7: Review and clean your setup after each trip

-After a significant journey, I reviewed which services were actually helpful.
+After each significant journey, review which services were actually helpful.
 Promote a few to your primary inbox if they earned long-term trust, and quietly retire temp addresses tied to services you no longer plan to use.

 FAQ